jumanzoru/Weather-Predictor/README.md

 ---

 ## Future Feature Expansions
 For future improvements, the agent can allow users to input a whole sequence of observations (e.g., past 3 days) for more robust state inference.
 A longer sequence would improve the accuracy of a Forward Algorithm on HMMs.
+Adding more data to the training data would also increase the acurracy.
+In addition, Using more recent data would be better.
+This is because the climate is changing hence behaviors tens of years before are less likely suitable for the behaviors of weather today.

 ---